 Essentially, regular expressions are text patterns that you can use to match elements or replace elements throughout strings of text.
 RegEx can be more powerful than you think because of how incredibly flexible it is for cleansing text-based data.

-So we can use regular expressions to match HTML tag and extract the data in HTML documents.
+In short, regular expressions can be used to match HTML tags and extract the data in HTML documents.

-HTML is virtually composed of strings, and what makes regular expression so powerful is, a regular expression can match different strings.
-Admittedly, regular expression is not the first choice to correctly parse HTML, because there are some common mistakes such as missing closing tags, mismatching some tags, etc. when parsing HTML with regular expression.
-Besides, programmers are more likely to use other perfectly good HTML parsers like PHPQuery, BeautifulSoup, html5lib-Python, and etc. But if you want to quickly match HTML tags and you know a little about regular expression syntax which is easy to learn but hard to master, you can use this incredibly convenient tool to identify patterns in HTML documents.
-Every programmer or someone who want to extract web data are strongly recommended to learn regular expressions because this tool improves your working efficiency and productivity.
+HTML is practically made up of strings, and what makes regular expression so powerful is, a regular expression can match different strings.
+Admittedly, using regular expressions for parsing HTML can often lead to mistakes like missing closing tags, mismatching some tags, etc. Programmers are more likely to use other HTML parsers like PHPQuery, BeautifulSoup, html5lib-Python, etc. However, if you want to quickly match HTML tags, you can use this incredibly convenient tool to identify patterns in HTML documents.
+Every programmer or anyone who wants to extract web data is strongly recommended to learn about regular expressions for how this tool is able to greatly improve work efficiency and productivity.